-40 Suicide Statistics & Facts to Help You Pull Through 2021
+40 Serious Suicide Statistics & Facts for Everyone to Know

 You have been warned, this article contains plenty of upsetting data on everything you need to know regarding suicide and suicide statistics in the modern-day world.

 World Suicide Prevention Day, observed on September 10th every year, is a global commitment to spreading awareness on this tragic topic and preventing any future suicides.
 Now, seeing how this topic is highly talked about nowadays, especially with the increasing number of individuals experiencing mental health issues such as depression during the pandemic, these statistics will be of great help in uncovering more about this disturbing act of ultimate self-loathing.

 Top 10 Suicide Statistics for 2021